 - The NHS is accountable to the public, communities and patients that it serves

 - Respect and dignity

 Commitment to quality of care

 The NHS Constitution is committed to ensuring high quality care is delivered and patients have a positive experience of care and have improved health outcomes as a result of their care experience.

-In 2008 Lord Darzi described three Domains of quality (High Quality Care for All DH, 2008).
-These Domains frame the current way in which the quality of care is scrutinized.
-The Domains are:
+In 2008 Lord Darzi described three domains of quality (High Quality Care for All DH, 2008).
+These domains frame the current way in which the quality of care is scrutinised.
+The domains are: